umass-ml4ed/Neurips-Challenge-22/README.md

 ```

-Here is an example how to train Deep Causal Knowledge Tracing (DCKT) with a `learning_rate` of 0.01.
+Here is an example how to train the Causal GRU Model with a `learning_rate` of 0.01.
 ```
 python3 predict_graph.py -L 1e-3
 ```